nbriz/tacticalmisuse.net/manifesto/README.txt

  \▓▓    ▓▓
   \▓▓▓▓▓▓

+  VISIT A SURVEILLANCE CAPITALIST WEBSITE

-          once the addon/extension is installed in ur browser visit any number of surveillance capitalist platforms (google.com, facebook.com, youtube.com, instagram.com, etc)
+    visit any number of surveillance capitalist platforms (google.com, facebook.com, youtube.com, instagram.com, etc)

     NOTE: it's best to visit a platform u are logged into or which otherwise has some content (ex: search results)

     u will see a banner, click it to begin
                                           (keep clicking to progress)